Omgitsu/cybersole-launcher/README.md

 ![](img/docs/domain-change-example.png)

-This is also super-useful for mass link changing on drops where keywords and SKUs won't work (KAWS, Hellstar, etc)!
+This is also super-useful for mass link changing on drops where keywords and SKUs won't work (KAWS, Hellstar, etc), you're gonna be using Chrome to manually hunt down a product and want to be super-fast.

 ## Installation + Setup